divyekalra1/rtd-personal-notes/source/projects/homelabbing.rst

 I even considered an RPi Zero 2W, but Reddit folks were like: *"lol bro, good luck running that with 512MB RAM.
 Might as well try hosting your cloud on a potato."*

-So the thing -- I'm a student, and like most students -- broke af.
+So the thing -- I'm a student, and like most students -- broke.
 There's no way I'm spending 60-90 bucks on a raspberry pi, considering I'd have to get a couple of hard drives too (which aren't very cheap by my standards anyway).